-Canals & Rivers
+Canals & Rivers in Surrey

 Escape the daily grind and explore one of the canals and rivers that wind their way through Surrey.
 The county has two purpose built canals, the Basingstoke and Wey and Arun and two navigable rivers including the River Wey and Godalming navigations and the River Thames.